MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 Several reasons might explain why to exclude some tests:

 - **Iterative development**.
 Test only the Abstraction Layer that is currently being developed.
-The full Testsuite must still be executed to validate the complete implementation.
+The full Test Suite must still be executed to validate the complete implementation.

 - **Known bugs in the Foundation Library**.
 The latest version of the Test